 David Crone was taught art by Kenneth Jamison, former Director of the Arts Council of Northern Ireland, at Annadale Grammar School.
 He attended Belfast College of Art from 1956-61.

 In 1964 he was awarded an Arts Council travel award and went to Germany, Belgium, Italy and Holland.
-He taught art in Annadale Grammar School from 1963-75 and then joined the staff of the Ulster College of Art and Design where he still teaches.
+He taught art in Annadale Grammar School from 1963-75 and then joined the staff of the Ulster College of Art and Design.

 Crone’s work is abstract in nature while also containing figurative and landscape elements.
 His paintings are animated by visual tensions, rhythms and encounters.
 Through the activity of laying down and pursuing the painted mark, the artist registers points of recognition – figurative fragments, window reflections and refractions, all-embracing security barriers and enclosures.